TeamKun/flylib-reloaded/wiki/en/commands.md

 **⚠️Warnings:** The child commands do not need to be defined in the FlyLib builder.
 By defining them using the children method on the parent command, they are automatically handled as children.

+## About CommandContext

+The FlyLib command system has something called CommandContext.
+This is like a container that contains various information at the time the command is executed and the methods that can be applied to that information.
+For example, it contains the CommandSender that was executed, the player that was executed (if it can be cast), the world that was executed (if it exists), and the coordinates.
+There is also the input of the command, the list of arguments parsed from the input to the command, and the list of arguments casted to the type if possible.
+The methods include utility methods to send colored messages to the CommandSender that executed the command.

+If you want to take some action on the command input, we recommend using the Command Context passed at runtime.

 ## What is "usage"?

 ### Description of "usage"